 As machines deteriorate over time, so do our bodies.
 As you age, certain cells in your brain get damaged.
 That is why aging individuals are more likely to experience memory and cognitive problems.
 Alzheimer’s and dementia are two health concerns that affect memory, reasoning, and even a person’s daily activities.

-Before diving deep into how they affect human beings and what possible treatment options are available, it is important to know what they are and how they differ from one another.
+Before diving deep into how they affect human beings and how we can use red light therapy for Alzheimer’s and dementia, alongside other treatment options, it is important to know what these conditions are and how they differ from one another.

 An Overview of Alzheimer’s and Dementia